lotus-NLS/Jaguar/readme.md

 - READ: Read a local text file
 - WRITE: Write out a local text file

-Disclaimer: Since even state-of-the-art models are still prone to hallucinations it can also occur that the agent claim to have access to other tools which is flat out untrue.
-Currently, these are the only tools implemented in the framework.
+Disclaimer: Since even state-of-the-art models are still prone to hallucinations it can also occur that the agent claim to have access to other tools.
+As of the 19.08.23, these are the only tools implemented in the framework.

 # Roadmap
 ## LLM as python devs: Hard limitations